n3dst4/gumshoe-fvtt/README.md

-# Investigator System for Foundry VTT (GUMSHOE Compatible)
+# GUMSHOE System for Foundry VTT

 A Foundry VTT system for managing characters compatible with GUMSHOE-based games.
 Rules relating to anything outside of the character sheet are not included, so you'll need to own a compatible game in order to play.